graphaelli/zat/docs/complete_configuration_guide.md

 # Pre-requisites

 We'll be using the Terminal app to run commands.
-You can launch it by hitting the `command+space` keys then searching for `terminal`.
+You can already launch it by hitting the `command+space` keys then searching for `terminal`.

-## Request a GitHub account if you don't have one

 ## Install Docker and configure it